‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

 “No no,” Donald Jr. says, attempting a bit of damage control.
 “Remember, Eric?
 Dad does not tell us what to do anymore!”

-“Yeah he does.”
+“Yeah, he does.”

-At that point in the skit, Donald Trump, Jr. gives Eric his phone to play with as a diversion.
-But when Eric and Donald Trump, Jr. were interviewed in real life by Forbes Magazine, Donald Jr. couldn’t save Eric.
+At that point in the skit, Donald Trump Jr. gives Eric his phone to play with as a diversion.
+But when Eric and Donald Trump Jr. were interviewed in real life by Forbes Magazine, Donald Jr. couldn’t save Eric.
 It was Donald Jr. who was first asked about the separation of Trump Corporation business and the government.

-“I do not talk about the government with him, and he does not talk about the business with us,” referring to his father.
+“I do not talk about the government with him, and he does not talk about the business with us,” he said, referring to his father.
 “That’s kind of a steadfast pact we made, and it’s something that we honor.”

 But when the same question was put to Eric Trump, he had a different, seemingly more truthful answer, as he said that he still discusses “the bottom line, profitability reports and stuff like that, but you know, that’s about it.”
 But then Eric tipped his hand even more, saying that there is no separation at all between Church and State.